 When teaching a new skill, ask your patient to demonstrate the new skill so you assess understanding and mastery.

 Use the teach-back method to evaluate how you are doing as a teacher.
-This method is also called the show-me method, or closing the loop.
+This method is also called the show-me method or closing the loop.
 It asks the patient to state what they have learned from what you said as if they were going to teach it to you.
 It is a way to confirm that you have explained to your patient what they need to know in an understandable way.
 This method can also help you identify the strategies that are most helpful for patient understanding.

 Keep in mind that teach-back is not a test of the patient's knowledge.
 It is a test of how well you explained or taught the information or skill.
 Use teach-back with every patient -- the ones you feel certain have understood as well as the patient who appears to be struggling.

 As you are teaching, provide reinforcement for learning.